Andreas-bersgtedt/FabricCloudODS_Demo/README.md

-In order to test the performance from latancy from start to finish the SI executes the following [SQL Script](/scripts/SalesOrderAgeInSeconds.sql) against the Replicated database:
+To test the performance latency from start to finish, execute the following [SQL Script](/scripts/SalesOrderAgeInSeconds.sql) against the Replicated database:

 ![SSMS SQL Scrip Execution on MI](/images/image-12.png)

-The SI then executes the same script against the mirrored SQL endpoint and can observe consistent sub-minute latency.
+Then execute the same script against the mirrored SQL endpoint and observe the consistent sub-minute latency.

 ![SSMS SQL Scrip Execution against Mirrored DB](/images/image-13.png)

-The SI Now creates the Consumption Workspace and a Lakehouse that will be used for consumption ensuring that the [Lakehouse Schemas](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas) is enabled as this will enable him to shortcut entire database schemas from the mirrored database.
+Next, create the Consumption Workspace and a Lakehouse that will be used for consumption, ensuring that the [Lakehouse Schemas](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas) is enabled as this will enable you to shortcut entire database schemas from the mirrored database.

 ![Create Workspace Dialouge](/images/image-14.png)

-He can now create the schema [shortcut](https://learn.microsoft.com/en-us/fabric/onelake/create-onelake-shortcut) in the Lakehouse and validate that he can see the data.
+You can now create the schema [shortcut](https://learn.microsoft.com/en-us/fabric/onelake/create-onelake-shortcut) in the Lakehouse and validate that you can see the data.

 ![Create and validate shortcuts](/images/image-15.png)